 1. Mount Madonna Center in Watsonville, California

 The Mount Madonna Center is located on 355 acres of meadows and redwood forests in the Santa Cruz Mountains, with views of Monterey Bay.
-It is inspired by the teachings of Baba Hari Dass and sponsored by the Hanuman Fellowship, a community "designed to nurture the creative arts and the health sciences within a context of personal and spiritual growth."
+(The nearest airport is in San Jose.)
+It is inspired by the teachings of Baba Hari Dass, who died in 2018, and sponsored by the Hanuman Fellowship, a community "designed to nurture the creative arts and the health sciences within a context of personal and spiritual growth."
 The primary goal here is to attain peace.
-Community life is guided by the spiritual discipline of Ashtanga Yoga and karma yoga.
+Community life is guided by the spiritual discipline of Ashtanga Yoga and Karma Yoga.
 The center hosts both personal and group retreats; weekend programs with visiting teachers are offered throughout the year.
 When not in yoga class, guests can hike, swim, relax in a hot tub, and play tennis, volleyball, and basketball.
 The on-site Kaya Kalpa Wellness Center provides massage, Ayurvedic treatments, facials, and acupuncture.

-The center hosts nearly a hundred workshops, seminars, and intensives each year, attracting top teachers such as Jack Kornfield, Reb Anderson, Judith Lasater, and James Baraz.
+The center hosts nearly a hundred workshops, seminars, and intensives each year, attracting top teachers such as Judith Lasater, Sally Kempton, and Amelia Barili.

 2. Shoshoni Yoga Retreat in Rollinsville, Colorado

-A residential ashram and spiritual retreat center, Shoshoni is 35 minutes west of Boulder.
+A residential ashram and spiritual retreat center, Shoshoni is 35 minutes west of Boulder, near Denver.
 If you're looking for high-country vistas, pure spring water, and fresh alpine air, this is the place for you.
 The lodge and cabins are surrounded by wildflowers in spring and summer.
 In colder months, you'll more than likely spot deer and elk.
 Shoshoni's founder is Sri Shambhavananda Yogi, a meditation master.

 Hiking trails pass right outside your front door and traverse forests of pine, aspen, and wildflowers.